delventhalz/education-cryptobunnies/code/part-three/processor/README.md

 deleting state, there are a full suite of additional tests based around trading cryptomoji between collections.
 In order to run them you must remove the `.skip` from the wrapping describe block in each of the "ExtraCredit" tests in the [tests/](tests/) directory.
-Use these tests and the specs from the part-two README to guide your implementation:
+Use these tests and the specs from the part-three README to guide your implementation:

 - [Create Offer](../README.md#create-offer)
 - [Cancel Offer](../README.md#cancel-offer)